arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - For a registry, database, or any other type of clinical dataset the raw data will be the research directly collected from subjects whether managed by automated processes or via manual entry.
 - This version of the dataset often contains identifiable information and is most critical for secondary use.

-* CSV, TSV, XML formats are a great option for archiving from an external data source to be contributed for archiving.
+* CSV and TSV formats are a great option for archiving flat file documents from an external data source to be contributed for archiving.
+* Structured data in the [HL7's FHIR format](https://www.hl7.org/fhir/) or another ontology in the XML or JSON standard are also a preferred option.
 * Clinical research conducted in an Arcus Scientific Lab is delivered to users in the BigQuery format to optimize search capabilities and performance within the EHR, we have an existing workflow with the ADR team for preseving this work in this format.

 <div class = "important">